Sydney Unposed

 In August 1999 I bought the book Full Moon, a collection of Apollo Lunar photographs re-scanned and printed by Michael Light.

-What surprised me most about the pictures was that almost every moon-walk photo was done using chest-mounted cameras.
-Unless they wanted to use a 500mm telephoto, the astronauts never raised a camera to their face or even looked through a viewfinder!
+A surprise was that almost every moon-walk photo was done using chest-mounted cameras.
+Unless they wanted to use a 500mm telephoto, the astronauts never raised a camera to their face or even looked through a viewfinder.

-Now if NASA could rely on this technique for a once-in-a-lifetime billion-dollar shoot, then it should also work for humbler street photography in Sydney, right?
+Now if NASA could rely on this technique for a once-in-a-lifetime billion-dollar shoot, then it should also work for humbler street photography in Sydney.
 Thus from November 2004 onwards, I ventured forth with my own 'Blad…

 Click on an image to view full-size…